 We’ll get back to you with a decision once your channel is reviewed (typically about 1 month after you meet the threshold).

 Note: Sometimes, you may need to wait more than a month.
 There can be multiple reasons for delays -- higher-than-usual application volumes, system issues, or we may occasionally need to shift resources.
-Our policy specialists try to get through applications as quickly as possible, but delays can happen because we have a limited number of specialists.
+Our policy specialists try to get through applications as fast as possible, but delays can happen because we have a limited number of specialists.

 Can you speed up my application?